Over the years, iceberg lettuce has been given a pretty bad rap.

 - Potassium: Potassium’s function in the body is to negate the effects of salt in your diet and help lower blood pressure.

-Are There Any Risks to Eating Iceberg Lettuce?
+Risks With Eating Iceberg Lettuce?

 Unfortunately, iceberg lettuce has been listed among the top 20 fruits and vegetables found to have the highest levels of pesticide residues (7).